sunyshore/wordsmith/README.md

 # Wordsmith
-With the help of our Chrome extension, you can get the pronunciation, synonyms, antonyms, and an image of nouns with just one click!
+With the help of our Chrome extension, you can get the pronunciation, synonyms, and antonyms of words with just one click!

 ## What It Does
 Wordsmith is a Chrome extension that acts as a miniature dictionary for the user.
-The user will highlight a word or phrase and the Wordsmith icon will pop up for the user to click.
+The user will highlight a word and the Wordsmith icon will pop up for the user to click.
 Once the user clicks the icon, a small dictionary user interface will appear for the user.
 The interface includes:

 * Pronunciation of the word
-* If the word is a noun, adjective, or verb, and an image of the word if it is a noun
+* If the word is a noun, adjective, or verb
-* The definition of the word or phrase
+* The definition of the word
-* Synonyms and antonyms of the word or phrase
+* Synonyms and antonyms of the word
-* A "favourites" button that allows the user to add the word or phrase to a list that they can view later

 ## How to Use?
 Highlight a word and click the extension.